 Introduction and survey methodology

-The survey lasts 20 minutes on average and covers a range of topics.
+The survey lasts 35 minutes on average and covers a range of topics.
 It began on 24 April 2020, after face-to-face National Survey fieldwork was halted on 16 March 2020 due to the coronavirus outbreak.
 Interviewers who carried out the face-to-face survey were retrained to deliver the survey by telephone.
-As with the face-to-face survey, an advance letter is posted to all sampled respondents.
-Respondents are offered a £10 voucher to say thank you for taking part.
+Respondents are offered a £15 voucher to say thank you for taking part.

 The results are used to inform and monitor Welsh Government policies as well as being a valuable source of information for other public sector organisations such as local councils and NHS Wales, voluntary organisations, academics, the media, and members of the public.

-This report sets out how the survey adheres to the European Statistical System definition of quality (Section 2), and provides a summary of methods used to compile the output (Section 3).
+This report sets out how the survey adheres to the European Statistical System definition of quality.

-The main purpose of the survey is to provide information on the views and behaviours of adults in Wales, covering a wide range of topics relating to them and their local area.
+The main purpose of the survey is to provide information on the views and behaviours of people across Wales, covering a wide range of topics relating to them and their local area.

 The results help public sector organisations to: